Watson-Personal-Assistant/developer/_content/audio/how_it_works_audio.md

 5. The audio client sends an `audio start` message to the audio gateway.
 6. For each chunk of binary audio data in the utterance, the audio client sends the audio that it captures in an `audio data` message.
 The audio gateway converts the audio input to text in real-time using a speech-to-text service.
 7. The audio gateway sends `speech-to-text transcript` messages to the audio client.
-8. The audio client sends an `audio end` message to the gateway The audio client turns off its microphone.
+8. The audio client sends an `audio end` message to the gateway.
+The audio client turns off its microphone.
 9. The audio gateway forwards the text input to the routing core.
 10. The routing core sends the utterance to the conversation component for evaluation and processing.
 The skill with the highest confidence processes the request and sends a response.
 The conversation component forwards the converse response from the skill to the audio gateway.
 For details of these steps, see [How routing works]({{site.baseurl}}/understand-service/how_it_works/).
 12. If some or all of the response will be delivered to the user as audio, the audio gateway coverts the response from the routing core to audio using a text-to-speech service.
 The gateway sends each chunk of binary audio data to the client in real-time.